motdotla/writings/articles/notions.md

 Webhook notifier with email (to test webhooks)

-Part 2 of visage grid.
-Email in the emails to add people to your list to identify.

 App that takes all your forwarded emails, parses them for keywords, and fires an event/text based on that keyword.

 Email with some hardware

-Email only authentication

 Hubot of email.
 Send him an email and he talks to you.
 He could listen to your emails too.